j-info/ctfsite/walkthroughs/2023-02-13-DriftingBlues6.md

 Linux driftingblues 3.2.0-4-amd64 #1 SMP Debian 3.2.78-1 x86_64 GNU/Linux
 ```

-It looks like this kernel is vulnerable to Dirtycow and doing a google search for an exploit to use on that kernel leads me to this [**Exploit-DB link](https://www.exploit-db.com/exploits/40839).
+Doing a google search shows us that it looks like this kernel is vulnerable to Dirty COW.
+I end up at this [**Exploit-DB link](https://www.exploit-db.com/exploits/40839).

 First I look over the code, then I download the exploit to my system and transfer it over to the target machine.
 The instructions on Exploit-DB tell you how to compile it which I do with: